 The LHC, the available most powerful and highest resolution collider, will complete its mission in the 2030s.
 According to the conceptual design report (CDR) revealed by CERN in 2012 and revised in 2017, a new collider called Future Circular Collider (FCC) will be built in the post-LHC area.
 FCC is designed as a proton-proton collider with a 100 TeV centre-of mass energy \cite{52,53,saleh,54}.
 Furthermore, the FCC will have different interaction possibilities.
-Moreover, electron-proton and photon-proton interactions will be possible thanks to a special electron linear collider (ERL) that will be built tangentially to the ring-shaped main tunnel of the FCC.
+Electron-proton and photon-proton interactions will be possible thanks to a special electron linear collider (ERL) that will be built tangentially to the ring-shaped main tunnel of the FCC.
 That collider is called FCC-eh has three different centre-of mass energy options.
-In this investigation, two of them 7.08 TeV and 10.0 TeV has been taken into account.
-Although electron-proton and photon-proton collider type have lower centre-of mass energy than pp collider, they enable a clean background independent of the pile-up and multiple interactions that are formed as a result of strong interaction in pp processes.
+In this investigation, two of them have been taken into account as 7.08 TeV and 10.0 TeV.
+Here, the energies of their electron beam are 250 GeV and 500 GeV, respectively, while the energies of the proton beam are 50 TeV for both of them.
+Although electron-proton and photon-proton collider type have lower centre-of mass energy than proton-proton collider, they allow a clean background free from the pile-up and multiple interactions that are formed as a result of strong interaction in proton-proton processes.
 Hence, they are of great importance in order to examine the main structure of matter.

 In this paper, the photon-proton processes, in which the electron formed a photon, are taken into consideration.
 The photons, which are named quasi-real photons, arise from spontaneous radiation of the ERL electron beam.
-The electron beam moving in the special linac loses some of its transverse momentum and emitting of photons scattered from the direction of movement at a very small angle.
-These photons are consistent with Weizsacker-Williams approximation (WWA)\cite{55,56,57}.
+The electron beam moving in the special linac loses some of its transverse momenta and emits photons which scatter from the direction of movement at a very small angle.
+These photons are consistent with Weizsacker-Williams approximation (WWA) \cite{55,56,57}.

-\section{THEORETICAL FORMALISM}
+\section{Theoretical Formalism}

-FCNC transitions can be possible via the Standard Model Effective Field Theory (SMEFT) relied on effective low energy lagrangian which has the same symmetry group with the SM.
-With the new terms added to the SM lagrangian, effective lagrangian is defined as the following form,\cite{59,60}
+FCNC transitions can be possible via the Standard Model Effective Field Theory (SMEFT) depend on effective low energy lagrangian which has the same symmetry group with the SM.
+With the new terms added to the SM lagrangian, effective lagrangian is defined as the following form \cite{59,60},